rohanyeole1510/PRODIGY_WD_01/README.md

-# PRODIGY_WD_01
+This is a responsive landing page of a watch retailing website which is created using HTML, CSS and JavaScript.

-Landing page The Coffee Drink Landing Page is a visually appealing, interactive website designed to showcase a modern coffee-themed aesthetic.
-Built with HTML, CSS and JS, this landing page features smooth animations and a clean, responsive design.
+Hope you like it.